5 Rustic Coastal Design IdeasNovember 7, 2019

 Consider how you might creatively use things like anchor rope in your design.
 Items, such as oceanic paintings and pictures, can be displayed on the walls in order to support your overall design theme.
 Look for other types of nautical items, either authentic or recreations, such as old anchors or buoys.
 Other items may be able to be incorporated into the design in such a way as to provide some functionality like using a boat cleat as a handle to a hall closet.
 Don’t be afraid to utilize shells in your decorations as well.
 Each one is unique and they can serve to bring back good memories of times spent on the water.

 Rustic coastal design is a fun décor to plan and implement into your new home.
 Plus, there are tons of rustic coastal design ideas available to help you get exactly the look and feel you want.
-It lends itself to an immense amount of customization, personal preference, creativity.
+It lends itself to an immense amount of customization, personal preference, and creativity.
 Each rustic coastal home ends up with its own unique and custom flair.
 The end result is an atmosphere of leisure and nostalgia all throughout the home, which is inherently calming and relaxing.

 If you would like to make your dream of a rustic coastal-themed home into a reality, call Custom Home Group today at 717-284-4090 and we can help you through each and every aspect of your project.